Click on any

 Unfortunately my father passed away several months later from lung cancer and he never had the opportunity to write any articles for Harry's newsletter.

-The Art of Knife Throwing by Frank Dean Second Edition 1948
+Above booklet The Art of Knife Throwing by Frank Dean also had a